chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 TODO: Move this code over to the idseq-dag repo.

 ## Release notes
+- 3.5.0
+   - Add ability to run STAR further downstream from input validation.
+This can be used to filter human reads after the host has been filtered out (if host is non-human).

 - 3.4.0
    - switch from shelve to sqlite3 for all the lookup tables
    - add lineage generation step

+- 3.3.2
+   - Add input validation step.

 - 3.3.1
    - Add step to generate nonhost fastq files by filtering the original fastq files for nonhost reads.